 2. Eboni Baby Wrap, $65.
 Three Honey Bees Co.
 This super-soft, beautifully simple baby wrap carrier supports development and bonding for its wearer and baby.
 Three Honey Bees Co. is a Black mom-owned and operated company with a goal to educate, create safe space, and offer products that support natural parenting and wellness.

 Anti-Racist Gifts For Kids From 0-3 Years

-From newborns to the challenging mental growth spurts of the threes, kids use their senses to understand the world—and they start to recognize patterns and sequences in the world around them.
-From dolls to bandaids, these anti-racist gifts help children challenge the patterns they see—and even see themselves in a white supremacist world.
+From newborns to the challenging mental growth spurts of the threes, kids use their senses to understand the world.
+These antiracist gifts, ranging from dolls to bandaids, help children challenge the patterns they see—and even how they see themselves in a white supremacist world.

 3. Browndages Gift Card, $10.
 Browndages.
-When kids fall down, they deserve to use a bandaid that blends into their skin tone.
-This Black-family owned business creates inclusive bandages that come in all shades of brown.
+When kids fall, they deserve to use a bandaid that blends into their skin tone.
+This Black-family-owned business creates inclusive bandages that come in all shades of brown.